 A Women's Health Nurse Practitioner (WHNP) is an advanced-practice registered nurse (APRN) who specializes in the comprehensive care of women throughout the lifespan.
 They focus on reproductive, obstetric, and gynecological health.
 Not only do WHNPs provide diagnostic care and treatment, but they also focus on preventive health maintenance.
 WHNPs differ from Certified Nurse Midwives in that they follow women's health through the lifespan in a mostly primary-care environment.
 Depending on the state in which they practice, oversight by physicians may or may not be required.

 Why Are Women's Health Nurse Practitioners So Important?

 WHNPs differ from physicians in that their patient care approach is more integrated.
 Being nurses, they assess patient needs not only to include physical symptoms, but psychosocial and environmental needs as well.
 Additionally, their assessment is not only women's health-based.
 There is a strong primary care component due to the fact that they can address chronic health issues as well.
 Collaborating with physicians, WHNPs ensure that every aspect of a patient's health is addressed.

 WHNPs are highly skilled in education and therefore can spend time teaching patients and family about disease processes, treatments, and healthcare prevention in addition to diagnosing acute health issues.
-They utilize the nurse's process to assess specific needs, analyze options, create a plan of care, and evaluate effectiveness of the treatment plan while involving the patient's family to optimize care outcomes.
+They utilize the nurse's process to assess specific needs, analyze options, create a plan of care, and evaluate the effectiveness of the treatment plan while involving the patient's family to optimize care outcomes.